DanielEmeka2003/Nc/Nc programming language/README.md

 - Access restriction semantics (Controls the visibility of language items)
 - Import system
 - Compile time polymorphism:
-  - Type parameters (Basically generics in some programming languages and parametric polymorphism in programming)
+  - Type parameters (parametric polymorphism in programming or colloquially known as generics) that support generic typing
+    - Type constructor type parameter (Similar in concept to Higher Kinded Types in Haskell but limited in semantics to keep it simple)
   - Compile time value parameters (Basically the value parameter version of type parameters, can be seen in parametric polymorphism implementation in languages like Rust and C++)
 - Run time polymorphism:
   - Contract types (Basically impl types in Rust but with a significantly different implementation)